 Practice adding and subtracting hours and minutes, too.
 It is a “base 60” system, and it can be tricky under pressure.

 A valid U.S. or European driver's license and FMAD (Mexican Racing Federation) license are required.
 You are actually not required to have a racing license from your country, as the rules stipulate.
-The cost of the FMAD license is approximately $320 for each member of the crew (driver and co-drivers).
+The cost of the FMAD license is approximately around $300 for each member of the crew (driver and co-drivers).
 Normally, the license provides you with a certain amount of medical insurance, plus death and dismemberment.
 While racing you are covered by the event’s third-party liability insurance.
 But you can be held responsible for being reckless or under the influence.
-All crews should be able to post a $10,000 USD appearance bond while in Mexico,
+All drivers should be able to post a $10,000 USD appearance bond while in Mexico,

 You may start the process of obtaining your license by downloading the FMAD application from www.femadac.org.mx.
 You are not required to pay until you go through the final registration and inspection at the starting city.
 You must fill out the application and send it in if you intend to import your car into Mexico using the services of a Mexican customs broker.